ChanYiLin/tf-operator-Dragon/README.md

 The template allows you to specify the containers, volumes, etc... that should be created for each replica.

+### Using gang-scheduling and auto-scaling

+Checkout the branch of gang-scheduling or auto-scaling and build the tf-operator and Docker image.
+Change the tf-operator image to the new image.

 ### Using GPUs